-G1.B5.S1 Implement CORE Connections Writing Program; Deliberate planning of writing in Reading and Math 4
+G1.B5.S1 Continue training teachers in using CORE Connections Writing strategies and deliberate planning of writing across content areas.

-To enable students to respond to their learning using text based evidence in order to be 21st Century Learners and adequately prepared for the Florida Standard Assessment and End of Course Exams
+This will enable students to respond to their learning using text based evidence in order to be 21st Century learners.